zevenet/zproxy/benchmark/README.md

 Used hardware in client:  Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz (8 cores), in Debian Buster Kernel 4.19.37.
 Used hardware in backend: Intel(R) Xeon(R) CPU E3-1245 v5 @ 3.50GHz (8 cores), in Debian Buster Kernel 4.19.110.

-The used stress tool is wrk, source code here: https://github.com/wg/wrk.
+The used  tool is wrk, source code here: https://github.com/wg/wrk.
 Command executed from client for the 3 tests: ./wrk -d 15 -t 10 -c 400 http://172.16.1.1:83/hello.html.
 &nbsp;  -c : Number of connections that the stress tool will keep opened (400)
 &nbsp;  -d : Duration of the test (15 seconds)